PacktPublishing/Hands-On-Mobile-and-Embedded-Development-with-Qt-5/README.md

 The code will look like the following:
 ```
-if (test expression)
-{
+if (!QTouchScreen::devices().isEmpty()) {
-  Statement upon condition is true
+   qApp->setStyleSheet("QButton {padding: 10px;}");
 }
 ```

 **Following is what you need for this book:**
-Copy and paste the Audience section from the EPIC.
+The book is ideal for mobile developers, embedded systems engineers and enthusiasts who are interested in building cross-platform applications with Qt.
+Prior knowledge of C++ is required.

 With the following software and hardware list you can run all code files present in the book (Chapter 1-15).